aspose-cells/Aspose.Cells-API-References/english/go-cpp/TimelineCollection/_index.md

 ## TimelineCollection class

-Specifies the collection of all the Timeline objects on the specified worksheet.Due to MS Excel, Excel 2003 does not support Timeline.
+Specifies the collection of all the <see cref="Timeline"/> objects on the worksheet.It was supported since Excel 2013.

 ```go